 - Sharing their search for a new location.

 5) When downsizing, one of the most important things you can do for your parents is to give them emotional support.
 Listen to their stories as they reminisce over the things and the place that they are getting ready to leave.
 Give them plenty of hugs.
 Stop and relax together over lunch.
 Play their favorite music while sorting through the house.

-6) Find other people who are going or have been through the same thing with their parents.
+6) Find other people who are going, or have been going, through the same thing with their parents.
 This could help you feel less alone.
 Helping your parents downsize may be as stressful for you as it is for your parents.

 6) Recognize that some parents are never going to agree to downsize.
-Others will wait for a crisis and then when circumstances are most difficult, agree to move.
-If these are your parents, the only thing you can do is to set a limit on how much help you are willing and able to give them in their current location.
+Others will wait for a crisis and then, when circumstances are most difficult, agree to move.
+If these are your parents, the only thing you can do is to set a limit on how much help you are willing and able to give them.
 Try to maintain as much balance in your own life as possible.